quintindunn/lapsepy/docs/Lapse.md

 ```python3
     Lapse.update_emojis(emojis: list[str])
 ```
 * `emojis: list[str]` - List of emojis to set as your profile emojis.
-This is still restricted to 5 characters at most, however you can bypass it forcing you to only use emojis, text does in fact work.
+This is still restricted to 5 strings at most, however you can bypass it forcing you to only use emojis, multi-character text does in fact work.

 #### Lapse.update_username